 Such examples don’ prevent one party setting out in a neutral manner the reasons that have led to the proposed settlement agreement, or factually stating the likely alternatives if an agreement isn’t reached, including the possibility of starting a disciplinary process if relevant.

 The Code advises that employees should be accompanied at any pre-termination negotiation meetings by a colleague or Trade Union representative (although this isn’t a legal requirement).
 Employers may choose to ignore this as it’s often more appropriate, for both parties, to have such confidential conversations alone.

 The Code says that it may be helpful for the reasons for the proposal to be given when the proposal is made.

 The Code requires that final agreements be in writing in order to be valid and that an employer must give a reasonable period of time for the employee to consider the proposed agreement, suggesting a minimum of 10 calendar days should be allowed (unless both parties agree otherwise) for the employee to consider the agreement and receive independent advice on its contents (see below).

 For the Settlement Agreement to be legal:

 - It must be in writing

-- It must relate to a ‘particular complaint’ or ‘particular proceedings’ (i.e. the agreement must state the claims that is intended to cover, e.g. unfair dismissal)
+- It must relate to a ‘particular complaint’ or ‘particular proceedings’ (i.e. the agreement must state the claims that it’s intended to cover, e.g. unfair dismissal)

 - The employee must have received independent legal advice on the terms, and the effect, of the proposed agreement and its effect on the employee’s ability to pursue any employment rights later at an Employment Tribunal